Enhancing Skills And Performance: The Role Of Peer Coaching

 Peer coaching addresses this gap by fostering a culture of collaboration and shared learning within organizations.

-It allows individuals to tap into the collective wisdom and experiences of their peers, leading to increased engagement, improved performance, and enhanced problem-solving abilities.
+It allows individuals to tap into their peers’ collective wisdom and experiences, leading to increased engagement, improved performance, and enhanced problem-solving abilities.

 10 Differences between Peer Coaching and Traditional Coaching